hashgraph-online/hcs-improvement-proposals/docs/standards/hcs-6.md

 ## Abstract

-This standard introduces a way to inscribe and tokenize **Hashinals** whose `metadata` can be updated at a whim by utilizing an [HCS-2](./hcs-2.md), non-indexed Topic ID.
+This standard is a sub-standard of [HCS-2](./hcs-2.md) which introduces a way to inscribe and tokenize **Hashinals** whose `metadata` can be updated at a whim by utilizing a non-indexed Topic ID.
+The latest message points to the current `metadata` for an NFT.

 ## Motivation